testingautomated-usi/DeepHyperion/DeepHyperion-BNG/README.md

 ```
 I would like to replicate the results of the DeepHyperion paper,
-accepted at the ISSTA 2021 conference and for that I need to a
+accepted at the ISSTA 2021 conference.
+Therefore, I need to a
 copy of BeamNG.research
 ```
 > **NOTE**: as stated on the BeamNG registration page, **please use your university email address**.

 #### Post Registration
-If BeamNG.GmbH accepts your registration you will receive an email with a link to download the simulator and a registration key file named `tech.key`.
+If BeamNG.GmbH accepts your registration, you will receive an email with a link to download the simulator and a registration key file named `tech.key`.
 Please download the following version `BeamNG.research 1.7.0.1` and **rename** the `tech.key` to `research.key`.

-The first time you run the simulation it creates a folder under `~/Documents/BeamNG.reseach` and checked whether the `research.key` is present or not.
-If it cannot find the `research.key` files it will show a message and stop.
-Copy the `research.key` in the folder to fix this.
+The first time you run the simulation, it creates a folder under `~/Documents/BeamNG.research` and checks whether the `research.key` is present or not.
+If it cannot find the `research.key` files it will show an error message and stop.
+Copy the `research.key` in the correct folder to fix this.

 ## Recommended Requirements ##